Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet.md

 ### Wildcard patterns

-The simples approach is to use "wildcards".
+The simplest approach is to use "wildcards".
 The process of matching with wildcards is colloquially known as "globbing".

 * `?` -- a question mark matches any single character
   * e.g. `ls pic?.jpg` -- lists files like `pic1.jpg`, `picA.jpg`, `pick.jpg`, etc.